hotwax/oms-documentation/deployment&configuration/netsuite/flows/integration-mappings/discount-codes.md

 Item level discounts are synced as a separate line item in the order.
 When HotWax identifies the order has an item level discount, the integration layer adds the discounted amount added in the `Amount` field.

 You can simply add a new discount code mapping or modify an existing one by navigating to the `NetSuite Discount Codes` section on the NetSuite Integration page.

+Here's how you can [create mappings for discount codes](README.md#configuring-mappings-between-hotwax-commerce-and-netsuite)